+The Secured Subordinated Loan has been extended to July 1, 2011.
 In addition, on December 22, 2009, Edco also extended an option to Magellan, exercisable on or before July 1, 2011, to renew the loan for a further one year period on payment of an extension fee of 1% of the principal amount of the loan and on the condition that the operating credit facility is renewed for an additional 364 day period beginning May 22, 2011 on terms satisfactory to the Board and on the condition that there is no material change in the business, operations or capital of Magellan.

-The holders of the First Preference Shares Series A issued for \$20 million have the right to retract the First Preference Shares Series A for the issue price plus accrued and unpaid dividends on or after July 1, 2010 in the event the volume weighted average trading price of the Common Shares on the TSX for at least 20 trading days in any consecutive 30 day period ending on the fifth trading day prior to such date is less than \$12.00 per Common Share, or upon the occurrence of a change of control of the Corporation involving the acquisition or voting control or direction over at least 66 2/3% of the Common Shares and instruments convertible into Common Shares.
-Subject to law, the Corporation will be required to retract the First Preference Shares Series A in whole or in part to the extent not restricted by any instrument of indebtedness of the Corporation.
+The holders of the First Preference Shares Series A, issued for \$20 million, have the right to retract the First Preference Shares Series A for the issue price plus accrued and unpaid dividends and subject to law, the Corporation is required to retract the First Preference Shares Series A in whole or in part to the extent not restricted by any instrument of indebtedness of the Corporation.
+For more information, see "Description of Share Capital - Preference Shares".

-The \$40 million principal amount of New Convertible Debentures are due April 30, 2012 and the Corporation will need to finance repayment of such amount.
+The \$40 million New Convertible Debentures are due April 30, 2012 and the Corporation will need to finance repayment of such amount.
 There is no assurance that alternative debt or equity financing will be available, or will be available on satisfactory terms, to the Corporation to refinance the repayment of, or to fund the offer to purchase, the New Convertible Debentures or the Secured Subordinated Loan.
 Credit ratings and access to the capital markets may be impacted by a number of matters, include those set forth in this Annual Information Form, and a number of external factors beyond the Corporation's control and there can be no assurance that access to the capital markets will be available to refinance, or to fund the offer to purchase, the New Convertible Debentures or the Secured Subordinated Loan.